kevinmartintech/sp_Develop/docs/findings/TableConventions.md

 ## Missing Primary Key
 **Check Id:** 20

-Every table should have some column (or set of columns) that uniquely identifies one and only one row.
+Every table should have a column that uniquely identifies one and only one row.
 It makes it much easier to maintain the data.

 [Back to top](#top)